 Exercise

-And if getting outdoors isn’t always possible, even looking at images of nature (like a screen saver) can promote a calmer, balanced mental state 31.
+If getting outdoors isn’t always possible for you, try looking at images of nature (like a screen saver) to promote a calmer, more balanced mental state 29.

 Sleep quality plays a significant role in supporting gut health.
-Poor sleep can disrupt microbiota balance, but restorative sleep may promote beneficial bacteria and help the body recover from daily stressors 32.
+Restorative sleep (ideally 7–9 hours) may promote beneficial bacteria and help the body recover from daily stressors 30.

 When I have clients whose symptoms and gut dysbiosis are still not under control after implementing a gut-friendly diet, probiotics, and lifestyle changes, we often try antimicrobials.

-For stubborn overgrowths like SIBO, the most common antimicrobial recommended is a prescription antibiotic called rifaximin.
+For stubborn overgrowth like SIBO, the most common antimicrobial recommended is a prescription antibiotic called rifaximin.

 A meta-analysis showed that rifaximin taken with probiotics resolved SIBO in 86% of patients.
-As I mentioned above, taking probiotics by themselves killed SIBO in more than half (53%) 8.
+As I mentioned above, taking probiotics by themselves halted SIBO recurrence in 53% of subjects 10.
+This is a significant difference in bacterial overgrowth resolution when comparing rifaximin combined with probiotics versus probiotics alone.

 Unfortunately, rifaximin is expensive, and some people don’t have the insurance coverage for it.
-If that’s an issue, or if clients simply want to avoid antibiotics for their potential side effects, herbal antimicrobials can be an excellent option.
+If that’s the case, or if clients simply want to avoid antibiotics due to side effects, herbal antimicrobials can be an excellent option.

-Herbal and food-based antimicrobials are gentler on the body, but they can still help reduce overgrowths of less beneficial microbes in the gut.
-They also do not appear to contribute to bacterial resistance in the same way as prescription antibiotics do 33.
+While herbal and food-based antimicrobials are gentler on the body, they can still help reduce the overgrowth of less beneficial microbes in the gut.
+They also are not known to cause the body to develop bacterial resistance in the same way as prescription antibiotics do 31.

-At the clinic, we typically use a range of herbal antimicrobials in a rotation that appears to be effective 34.
-For example, garlic, ginger, turmeric, and green tea all have natural antimicrobial properties that can help reduce bad bacteria without disturbing beneficial microbes.
+At the clinic, we typically use a range of herbal antimicrobials in a rotation that is showing efficiency thus far 32.
+This is usually some combination of garlic, ginger, turmeric, and green tea containing natural antimicrobial properties that can help reduce bad bacteria without disturbing beneficial microbes.

 However, if I were to pick just one antimicrobial herb to start with, it would be oregano oil.
-This essential oil is in most herbal antimicrobials that are effective against SIBO 35, and it can even kill fungal overgrowths in lab experiments 36.
+This essential oil is in most herbal antimicrobials that are effective against SIBO 33, and it is even shown to kill fungal overgrowth in lab experiments 34.

-In the clinic, we’ve also found that oregano oil can successfully counter dysbiosis, Candida overgrowths, and gut symptoms in many of our clients.
+In the clinic, we’ve also found that oregano oil can successfully counter dysbiosis, Candida overgrowth, and gut symptoms in many of our clients.
+In fact, we recently published on the efficacy of oregano oil and herbals on stubborn SIBO cases.

 - Biota-Clear 1a (100% oregano oil)